a-posadas/plugin.video.arconaitv/README.md

 Second, sometimes a channel, show or movie will not load.
 Check to make sure it is not down at the website before blaming the plugin.

 Third, ArconaiTV uses a type of javascript obfuscation that obscates obscated code.
 Yup.
 I wrote my own deobscation code (may be useful) that results in Dean Edwards packer obscuated code.
 This code was then deobscated using jsbeautify.
 Keep in mind that arconaitv is liable to and probably will change their code.
-In the event that it does, *this plugin break*.
+In the event that it does, *this plugin will break*.
 I will try to fix it but no guarantees.

+Finally, the three scraper files aren't really necessary as they don't do anything.
+The show descriptions are stored locally in a json formatted file in resources.
+The three aforementioned files were used to create the json files.
+After that, you no longer need them.
+I don't have an api key for TVDB or TMDB and I don't intend to get one.
+ArconaiTV does not really have a practical way of getting their artwork and summaries for all the shows so far as I can tell.
+Thus, the problem of show summaries and artwork remains open.
+Suggestions are welcome.
+Actually, I do have an api key for fanart.tv so the artwork shouldn't be a problem, but the summaries are still problematic for me barring an api key or really annoying scraping.